- Read all of the information contained in this document.

 Loans may be available to help cover some of the cost of international travel courses.
 Contact the Office of Financial Assistance for more information.

 All international travel courses have the same, non-refundable, initial deposit in the amount of $200 each, and this deposit is due to the Business Office at the time of application.
 Please keep this in mind as you’ll need to make a payment to the Business Office in the form of cash, a personal check, or with a Mastercard, American Express, or Discover card before your application will be accepted as complete and can be considered.
+Please note that the Simpson College Business Office does NOT accept Visa as a form of payment so please plan accordingly.

 Students who must withdraw from a travel course for medical reasons will receive a refund of all recoverable funds, minus the non-refundable deposit.
 The student must provide the Office of International Education with a doctor’s statement verifying that the student is medically unable to participate in the program.

 Students who must withdraw from a travel course due to the death of an immediate family member (parent, grandparent, or sibling) will receive a refund of all recoverable funds.
 The student must provide the Office of International Education with appropriate documentation along with the refund request.
+Please review the simpson-may-term-payment-and-refund-policy document for more details about payments and refunds associated with May Term international travel courses.

 Termination from the Program